Cozyx213/FLATAPS/README.md

 ---

 FLATAPS is designed to make chemistry learning interactive, competitive, and fun.
 Whether you're a student, teacher, or enthusiast, this platform aims to support your educational journey with robust features and a user-friendly interface.
+Furthermore this app still has a ton of oppurtunities to be further enhanced.
+A native app could be usefull so that users can have the best user experiencec compared to just a website and wpa.

+This was cs50.